arielsalminen/ResponsiveSlides.js/README.md

 v1.20 (2012-03-21) - New option called 'nav', which enables next and previous buttons.
 Can be used with 'pagination' and 'auto' options.
 Adds also new [themes folder](http://viljamis.com/responsive-slides/themes/) with three different ways to use the new next and previous buttons.

-v1.10 (2012-03-12) - Refactoring, New markup style, CSS is now separated from the plugin, you can have links around images + New option called "pagination", which enables to choose both "pagination" and "auto" at the same time.
+v1.10 (2012-03-12) - Refactoring, New markup style, CSS is now separated from the plugin, you can have links around images and other elements inside slides (not just images, but also captions etc.) + New option called "pagination", which enables to choose both "pagination" and "auto" at the same time.
 Shout outs for the help to [@bgutschke](https://github.com/bgutschke)

 v1.05 (2012-03-05) - No more need to change the namespace if you have more than one slideshow on the same page.